AndrewThach/ndPhas1/DESIGN_DOC_TEMPLATE(1).md

 - [ ] Re-run is reproducible using the same seed

 ### 2.3 Work breakdown (high-level; Person X will work on A, Person Y will work on B...)
-- Workstream A:
+- Workstream A:Create UDP and Server [all Andrew]
-- Workstream B:
+- Workstream B:File transfer
-- Workstream C:
+- Workstream C: Testing

 ---